Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-A dayhike checklist is the only way to guarantee that you're going to have a safe, enjoyable hike.
+A dayhike checklist is the only way to guarantee that you're prepared enough to have a safe, enjoyable hike.

 If you leave things to chance and memory, you're going to disappoint (and possibly even endanger) yourself.

-And if you don't know what to take on a hike, making a checklist as you learn will save you lots of tro9uble.
+And if you don't know what to take on a hike, using a checklist will save you trouble down the

 Here's one more compelling reason to know what to take on a hike: